Storage System Problems

 Original box has lost its integrity

-Boxes are quite important to the serious collector.
-Most especially with the rarer trees, the box surpasses its original functional purpose by offering quite a bit of information for cataloging purposes.
+Boxes are everything to the serious collector.
+Most especially with the rarer trees, the box surpasses its original functional purpose by offering information for cataloging purposes.
+The larger Revlis boxes are notorious for being weakened over time.
+They simply were not constructed to withstand years of containing a very heavy Revlis.
 Earnest collectors even delight in the study of original shipping labels for trivial tidbits.
 Always, always, always save the box, even if you do not store the tree in it.
-The larger Revlis boxes are notorious for being weakened over time.
-They simply were not constructed to withstand years of containing a very heavy Revlis.
 In the case of a damaged box, the less it is addressed, the better it is for resale value, even if it is in pieces.
-New tape over original graphics is a real downer.
+New tape over original graphics is a disappointment to collectors.
 If you must re-attach a box flap or shore up a corner, the best approach is to apply the tape on the inside of the box panels using paper tape that best matches.
 If you want to avoid using tape on the original cardboard, hook-and-loop strips may be used to hold the box together.
 Stretch film is great for shipping or long-term storage.
-Paracord is another option, however, tread lightly with the paracord.
-I personally have sliced into a brittle box by using this method.
-Another hack is to place the entire box in a large plastic bag and tape the bag securely around the box.
+Another approach is to place the entire box in a large plastic bag and tape the bag securely around the box.
+This method works great for shipping!

 Original storage pallet is missing